 Drew Ketterer, an attorney with more than 30 years experience as a trial lawyer, is the former President of the National Association of Attorneys General (NAAG).
-He graduated 6th in a class of 316 earning the distinction of Magna Cum Laude from Connecticut College and was awarded a Juris Doctor Degree from Northeastern University School of Law.
+He graduated with distinction in his major field of Political Science as well as earning a Bachelor of Arts, Magna Cum Laude from Connecticut College.
+He was awarded a Juris Doctor Degree from Northeastern University School of Law in Boston.
 In 1994 was elected Maine’s 53rd Attorney General and was reelected for two additional terms.

 For the first six years of his career, General Ketterer served as staff attorney and chief of the District Court Trial Division for Boston’s Roxbury Defenders, while also teaching part time at the Suffolk University School of Law.
 He then relocated to Central Maine and opened what is now the Ketterer & Ketterer Law Firm.
 While maintaining a private practice, General Ketterer was elected to two 2-year terms in the Maine House of Representatives where he served on the Judiciary Committee.
 A Charter Fellow of the Maine Bar Foundation, General Ketterer is a past President of the New England Bar Association, and he served on the Board of Governors of the Maine State Bar Association for six years.
 In 1996 he received the President’s Medal from Connecticut College for outstanding community service.